Hunting Skills

 Mandu, 1611

 Jehangir set his matchlock and took a shot at the antelope, whose horns moved in the bushes.
 With the ear-deafening shot, a few birds flew away from the nearby trees.
-Nur Mahal had just targeted a wild rabbit with her bow and arrow, which also sprang away, making her give a disappointing stare at her husband.
+Nur Mahal had just targeted a wild rabbit with her bow and arrow, which also sprang away, making her give a disappointed stare at her husband.
 He smiled sheepishly.
 It was the third week into the vacation, and every dawn they had set out to hunt, in search of the tiger they competed over.

 But in vain, all they found were a few antelopes, wild boars and rabbits.
 Jahangir kept persuading Nur Mahal to use the matchlock he carried; she insisted she could hunt better without the ear-deafening noise.
 Today, they were headed for a tree house in the forest.
 The locals guaranteed tiger sightings there.

 Nur Mahal was atop an elephant, while Jahangir wrote another.
-Some of these days she had to ride horses around the forest too but in vain in search of tigers.
+Some of these days, she had to ride horses around the forest too, but in vain, in search of tigers.
 In their leisure time, they savoured the different types of wines, whose taste, processing and texture the Padshah intriguingly described to his Begum, she overlooked the preparation of her favourite recipes for him, recited poetry and at other times, in the quiet darkness of the night, they poured their heart and soul out to each other, entangled, in the union.
-What Nur Mahal liked the most was the absence of court politics in this life and in their discussions except for the occasional messengers that kept arriving from Agra to take his signatures.
+What Nur Mahal liked the most was the absence of court politics in this life and in their discussions, except for the occasional messengers that kept arriving from Agra to take his signatures.
 Nur Mahal had written letters to Ladli and sent them via these messengers.
 She hadn’t gotten a reply from any of them.
 She was worried when Arjumand dismissed her worry with a letter that Ladli was with her.

 It never struck Nur Mahal that something could be amiss in the situation.
 She was happy after so long.
-Contended with Jahangir by her side and blended into the life that she knew she always was destined for.
+Contended with Jahangir by her side and blended into the life that she knew she was always destined for.
 Did she sound vain to herself when she admitted that?
 Perhaps.
 But if a woman didn’t know her own worth, neither would the world, right?

-Ladli Begum stared at the letters, in perfume-sprinkled papers, with envelopes, bearing the royal seal and sign of a queen.
+Ladli Begum stared at the letters, in perfume-sprinkled papers, with envelopes bearing the royal seal and sign of a queen.
 She never opened them.
-As she lay on the grass looking at a bird feeding its chicks up on the nest, it was Arjumand who read the letters of Nur Mahal sitting under the same tree.
+As she lay on the grass looking at a bird feeding its chicks up in the nest, it was Arjumand who read the letters of Nur Mahal sitting under the same tree.
 She was fascinated by life at Mandu, the adventures of hunting her aunt wrote about and the leisure activities.
 Ladli Begum listened inattentively, not at all eager to know about her mother’s time with the emperor.
 She was unaware that Arjumand wrote to her mother as well.
 To her, Aapa was still the only one she could trust.
 Only one?
 Ladli sighed.
 That would be a lie.

 Almost in the late afternoon, the barking deer had alerted the hunting troops.
 Nur Mahal straightened her back and shared a glance with her husband.
 Jahangir nodded.
-The barking deer in its dog-like call alerted the jungle every time a tiger was out hunting; near where the elephants hid, was a clearing where the royal hunting party had tied up a goat, to lure the tiger in.
+The barking deer in its dog-like call alerted the jungle every time a tiger was out hunting; near where the elephants hid was a clearing where the royal hunting party had tied up a goat to lure the tiger in.
 All eyes were on it now.
 The Mahaut almost stopped breathing, and the elephants stood still.
 The soldiers on horses were alert.

-Suddenly there was a sound, almost like a growl.
+Suddenly, there was a sound, almost like a growl.
 It was coming from the jungle on the left.
 Jahangir aimed his matchlock, Nur Mahal her bow and arrow.
 She smirked at him.
 She was winning this!
 Jahangir shook his head.
 He was not going down to his lady love so easily.
 Not without a fight.

-Suddenly, an antelope jumped out of the bushes and straight at the clearing, startling them.
+Suddenly, an antelope jumped out of the bushes and straight into the clearing, startling them.
 Jahangir lowered his matchlock a little in disappointment.
 A false alarm.
 Nur Mahal held her position.
 He narrowed his eyes at her and stared in the direction she was looking.
 Something moved in the bushes.
 He was not sure what it was.
 He aimed the matching lock again.

-Nur Mahal stood smiling at her prize; for the arrow had hit the tiger, while the matchlock hit the back of the deer.
+Nur Mahal stood smiling at her prize, for the arrow had hit the tiger, while the matchlock hit the back of the deer.
 Jahangir stood impressed, declaring her a better hunter than himself.

-“Well, we now have two hunts, in one arrow!”
+“Well, we now have two hunts in one arrow!”
 She smiled.

-“You amaze me,” Jahangir whispered into her ears making her giggle softly tilting her head back.
+“You amaze me,” Jahangir whispered into her ears, making her giggle softly, tilting her head back.

 “Time for a feast tonight then?”
 She asked as he nodded.